shortpatti/aboutme/_docs/ux-writing-samples.md

 ##### Original
 The system configuration checksum is a Nodegrid feature that creates a checksum of all the configuration files to enable a quick and easy way to find out if the Nodegrid has changed.
-To create a system configuration checksum, go to “System”, then “Toolkit”, and then “System Configuration Checksum”.
+To create a system configuration checksum, go to "System", then "Toolkit", and then "System Configuration Checksum".
 The checksum can either be MD5 or SHA256.
-In our example, we will create a MD5 checksum by selecting “Create a checksum of the current configuration” and click “Apply”.
+In our example, we will create a MD5 checksum by selecting "Create a checksum of the current configuration" and click "Apply".
 You will then view your MD5 checksum for all the configuration files.

 ##### Rewrite (w/final video)